vd1/simu/README.md

 eta is the viscosity (or fee)

-the higher eta, the more the output series lags behind the driver series
+the higher eta, the more the output series lags behind the driver series [Q: is it functorial/idempotent?]

+3. square root variation of prices series

+4. Kandel simulator

+5. Capital allocation function (to determine the initial partitioning of wealth in quote/base)